-The University of Hartford Celebrates Marin Luther King Jr. with a series of events in February.
-UHart’s annual on-campus observance organized by the MLK Celebration Committee and The President’s Office for Diversity and Community Engagement will take place on February 2, 3, and 4 this year.
+The University of Hartford Celebrates Martin Luther King Jr. in February.
+UHart’s annual on-campus observance organized by the MLK Celebration Committee and The President’s Office for Diversity and Community Engagement will take place virtually this year on February 10, 2021.

 Celebrated in March, Women's History Month highlights the many contributions women have made in the history of our nation.
 The Center for Women's and Gender Studies is a strong partner in arranging events for Women's History Month.

 Asian/Pacific Islander Heritage Month was first established in 1977 when resolutions were introduced asking the President to declare the first 10 days of May as Asian/Pacific Week.
 In 1978 Asian/Pacific Week became an annual event, and in 1990 the entire month of May was proclaimed Asian/Pacific Heritage Month.

 Jewish American Heritage Month (JAHM) is an annual recognition and celebration of Jewish American achievements in and contributions to the United States of America during the month of May.

 Juneteenth, also known as Freedom Day, marks the day in 1865 that enslaved black people in Texas learned of their freedom–two years after the signing of the Emancipation Proclamation.

 DEI Event Highlights

 Previous UHart Unity Experiences

 - Ellsworth Lecture by Hayley Foster BSBA ‘94 on Passion+Creativity=Success